Spout Springs Ski Resort is permanently closed.

 Spout Springs Ski Resort is a ski area located in the state of Oregon in USA.
 The resort is in the town of Weston, OR.

 Spout Springs is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Spout Springs Ski Resort.
+Unfortunately, none of those passes work with Spout Springs Ski Resort.
 To purchase season passes, you'll need to visit Spout Springs's website.

 Spout Springs Mountain Resort Terrain Overview

 Spout Springs has a total of 16 ski trails, which are serviced by 2 ski lifts, gondolas and/or trams.
 Spout Springs is considered a smaller than average ski area, with only a maximum of 250 acres available to ski.
 This area is equivalent to 101 hectares, 0.4 square miles, or 1.0 square kilometers.